Even the highest performers have blind spots or weaknesses that, if left unaddressed, can truly wreck their careers.

 - Keeping your decision-making process a secret.
 If you gather new facts that lead you to change direction, openly share those facts with others so they understand how you came to a new decision.

 - Collaborating on everything.
 Know when to wrap up the consensus-reaching and make a decision.
 Effective leadership requires the ability to work collaboratively and the ability to move forward and take action.
 Be willing to share information and involve others in making decisions, but don’t go overboard.
 Understand which leadership style best fits a given situation and put it into use.

 Honestly assess your own behaviors.
 If you realize that you have made any of these missteps, commit to your own professional development by taking action now to make any needed adjustments.

 That way, you’ll avert career failure and progress smoothly up the management ladder.

 Career derailment is often highly predictable by coworkers, but the executives themselves are usually unaware of or unwilling to fix the flaws that lead to their derailment.

 One reason that a lack of interpersonal skills plays such a large role in executive derailment is that the behaviors associated with those skills are difficult to change.
 But with time and intention, people can deliberately improve their interpersonal relationships and avoid career-wrecking mistakes.

-This article is based on Keeping Your Career on Track: 20 Success Strategies.
+This blog post is adapted from the content in Keeping Your Career on Track: 20 Success Strategies.